Efrice/vscode-quick-console/README.md

 #### Single variable without Selection

-- Move the cursor near in variable.
+- Move the cursor near in variable or word.
 - Press `Cmd + Shift + L` (Mac) or `Ctrl + Shift + L` (Windows).
-- Next line will be:<br />
+- Next line or current line will be:<br />
   console.log({ variable })

 #### Multiple continuous variables with Selection